 - Building a prototype of the OTC escrow service.

 - Testing the OTC escrow system with selected members.

 Research Methodology: We conducted this research in two ways;

-Quantitative and Qualitative research: We began by carrying out online research about the different markets and the kind of payment processors that existed in the start-up work in markets of interest.
+Quantitative and Qualitative research: We began by carrying out online research about the different markets and the kind of payment processors that existed in the markets of interest.
 We also reviewed existing literature on money transfer systems and their features, analyzed market trends and user preferences.
 We then followed up the desk research with visits to several countries which included the following Nigeria, Kenya, Ghana, Ethiopia, South Africa and Tanzania in order to collect data directly from the market players and analyze how a new system would interact with the existing payment infrastructure and trading processes.
 Some of the important elements included the following:

 1. The currency trading environment